 Cisco Packet Tracer allows you to virtually design computer networks and test network connectivity of computers in different subnets using network protocols.

-You can create various projects by installing this software, which is widely preferred for Cisco exams and distributed free of charge, on your Linux Mint computer.
+You can create various projects by installing this software, widely preferred for Cisco exams and distributed free of charge, on your Linux Mint computer.

 You can follow this video tutorial or the steps below to install and configure the Cisco simulator program on Linux.

-Step 1: You must be logged into Netacad before you can download the Packet Tracer software for Linux.
+Step 1: You must be logged in to Netacad before downloading the Packet Tracer software for Linux.
 Therefore, visit the Netacad website by clicking the link below.

 Step 2: Click Resources / Download Packet Tracer on the Netacad website.

-Step 3: Click on 64 Bit Download under the Ubuntu Desktop Version 8.2.0 English title and start the download process.
+Step 3: Click 64-Bit Download under the Ubuntu Desktop Version 8.2.0 English title and start downloading.

-Step 4: Go to the location where you downloaded the PacketTracer.deb package to your computer and click Right Key / Open in Terminal there.
+Step 4: Go to the location where you downloaded the PacketTracer.deb package to your computer and click Right Key / Open in Terminal.

-Step 5: Before starting the installation, update your Linux Mint software repository with the sudo apt update command.
+Step 5: Before installing, update your Linux Mint software repository with the sudo apt update command.

 sudo apt update